jing-openai/mdtest/install.md

 ### 1.1 Download source code

-To get started, clone the latest TEngine repository.
+To get started, clone the latest TEngine repository. <br>
 It is important to specify the `--recursive` option to clone the submodules along.

 	cd ~